dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ---
 title: "Native embedding"
-description: "Learn how to consume .NET MAUI controls inside .NET for iOS, .NET for Android, and WinUI native apps." ms.date: 11/07/2022
+description: "Learn how to consume .NET MAUI controls inside .NET for iOS, .NET for Android, and WinUI native apps." ms.date: 11/14/2022
 ---

 # Native embedding

 Typically, a .NET Multi-platform App UI (.NET MAUI) app includes pages that contains layouts, such as <xref:Microsoft.Maui.Controls.Grid>, and layouts that contain views, such as <xref:Microsoft.Maui.Controls.Button>.
 Pages, layout, and views, all derive from <xref:Microsoft.Maui.Controls.Element>.
-Native embedding enables any .NET MAUI controls that derive from <xref:Microsoft.Maui.Controls.Element> to be consumed in .NET for iOS, .NET for Android, and WinUI native apps.
+Native embedding enables any .NET MAUI controls that derive from <xref:Microsoft.Maui.Controls.Element> to be consumed in .NET for Android, .NET for iOS, .NET for Mac Catalyst, and WinUI native apps.

 The process for consuming a .NET MAUI control in a native app is as follows: